-God makes intentional decisions, and because he is all powerful, he is also totally sovereign.
-God has also given humans the ability to make rational and moral decisions, but limited in scope and effect.
-So our will is the finite counterpart to God’s sovereignty.
+God has the capacity to make intentional decisions.
+And because he is all powerful, he is also totally sovereign.
+God has also given humans the ability to make rational and moral decisions but which that are limited in scope and effect.
+So, our will is the finite counterpart to God’s sovereignty.

 “Therefore the earth will mourn and the heavens above grow dark, because I have spoken and will not relent, I have decided and will not turn back.”
 (Jeremiah 4:28)

-God is in himself holy and morally pure.
-He has made humans moral agents, possessing a knowledge of right and wrong.
+God is a moral Being and is the source of the moral code of the universe.
+He is the source of our moral awareness, having made humans moral agents, possessing a knowledge of right and wrong.

 “Then the Lord said to Cain, “Why are you downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at the door; it desires to have you, but you must master it.””
 (Genesis 4:6)

-God possesses emotion: love, joy, compassion, sadness, anger, pity, and jealousy, and he also gives these to humans.
+God possesses emotion: love, joy, compassion, sadness, anger, pity, and jealousy.
+He has also given these to humans.
 Even animals have some capacity for emotion.

 “The LORD is slow to anger, abounding in love and forgiving sin and rebellion.”
 (Numbers 14:18)

-God made the universe by his unlimited creative powers, and has also given humans the power to create on a small scale.
+God made the universe by his unlimited creative powers.
+He has also given humans the power to create on a small scale.
 Our artistic and creative abilities are the finite counterparts to God’s infinite creative power.

 “So God created man in his own image, in the image of God he created them.”
 (Genesis 1:27)